Coastal Autumn Decor

 Entrance

 Even if you don’t get many guests, make sure that this area is decorated if only to make you smile when you arrive home.
-It’s pretty simple – just hang a wreath, buy a cheap pot of mums from Costco and add a pumpkin or two, or three, or… Easy peasy and it’s like a warm hug every time you step through your door.
+It’s pretty simple – just hang a wreath, buy a cheap pot of mums from Costco and place in baskets and add a pumpkin or two, or three, or… Easy peasy and it’s like a warm hug every time you step through your door.
 This wreath is faux but one of the better ones that I’ve seen.
 It’s something that I’ve used year after year after year so well worth the one time investment.
 It stands up well to the weather too.
+And the times that the Southeasters blow it right off the door.